Howard Gardner: Career

-For his postdoctoral fellowship, Gardner worked alongside neurologist Norman Geschwind and continued his work there for another 20 years.
 In 1986, Gardner became a professor at the Harvard Graduate School of Education.
 He has been the Chair of the Project Zero Steering Committee since 1995, and was the Co- Director for Project Zero from 1972- 2000.
 Gardner has also been Senior Director of the Project Zero Committee since 2000.
 Gardner is also a part time lecturer at Harvard University in the field of Psychology.
 Gardner is the John H. and the Elizabeth A. Hobbs Tutor at the Graduate School of Education at Harvard University (Arizona State University, 2022).